The framework applied to real problems

 What the operating model changed.
 An AI agent was tasked with a structured audit of specific subsystems — tenancy perimeter, authentication boundaries, and route handlers.
 The agent performed static analysis against the actual execution path, not a surface-level code read.
 It discovered that the validation function was called without an await keyword.
 In the language used, this meant the function returned a Promise object rather than the resolved result.
 A Promise object is always truthy.
 The validation therefore passed every input, every time, regardless of whether the tenant existed.
 The check was decorative — present in the code, visible in review, and completely inert at runtime.
 The same audit pass flagged additional issues: a proxy that failed open on database errors, fifteen unscoped tenant-enrichment joins, and an admin route with no authentication check.

-What changed.The fix was one word.
-The discovery required a review methodology that didn't trust appearance.
+What changed.
+The fix was one word.
+The discovery required a review methodology that didn’t trust appearance.
 A human reviewer reading the code would see a function call, see it used in a conditional, and move on — the pattern looks correct.
-Only a review that asks "does this actually reject bad input?" rather than "does this look like it would reject bad input?" catches the failure.
+Only a review that asks “does this actually reject bad input?” rather than “does this look like it would reject bad input?” catches the failure.
 Code review checks intent.
 Structured validation checks behaviour.
-The AI agent's value was systematic coverage — it checked every route handler against the same criteria, without fatigue.
-The human's value was defining what to check and deciding what the findings meant.
+The AI agent’s value was systematic coverage — it checked every route handler against the same criteria, without fatigue.
+The human’s value was defining what to check and deciding what the findings meant.

 Want to apply this framework to your business?

-Book a briefing, commission a due diligence, or start with a conversation about where Plan, Implement, Review creates the most value in your operations.
+Book a briefing, commission due diligence, or start with a conversation about where Plan, Implement, Review creates the most value in your operations.